PenguinDaBozo/VSDIATgrind/DAY 2.md

 <img width="711" height="344" alt="image" src="https://github.com/user-attachments/assets/dc9b5613-5b11-43aa-9f7a-6538136857e7" />

 In reality, when power supply flows to glogic, there is a drop because of physical dimensions.
 Anything that has physical dimensions has some resistance.
 Whenever when this supply tries to flow from + to the gates, there will be voltage drops.
-VDD- not possible always 1 volt if power supply is 1V and is less.
+VDD- is not always 1 volt because of voltage drops.
 The .7 volt will go into cicuit and will go into logic and if there is an output for 0 to 1, it will be 0.7 volts because thats the amount of supply available.
-The .7 volts should be within the noise margin range.
+The 0.7 volts should be within the noise margin range.

 <img width="614" height="374" alt="image" src="https://github.com/user-attachments/assets/a88c9a17-5220-4647-85b4-edea720881e9" />

-If 0.7V lies in the 1 area, we're good, but if its in the undefined region, then it is bad.
-So we can't guarantee power supply.
-And that's where decoupling capacitors come in.
+If 0.7V lies in the 1 area, we're good, but if its in the undefined region, then it is unpredictable and we can't guarantee power supply so what should we do?
+That's where decoupling capacitors come in.

 <img width="706" height="389" alt="image" src="https://github.com/user-attachments/assets/6093a945-9525-4659-8ba7-04b1fdca3d22" />

 Decoupling capacitors are huge capacitors.
-Whenever circuit switches it gets power from Cd and it deocouples ciruit from main power supply.
+Whenever circuit switches it gets power from Cd, it deocouples ciruit from main power supply.
 And since it is placed close to circuit, there will be hardly any voltage drop.
 When switching is happenning, the capacitor loses charge, but when switching is not happening, it is resupplying charge using power supply.

 In the chip it will look like this: